Appeals court seems wary of ordering dismissal of Flynn case

 Judge Thomas Griffith, an appointee of President George W. Bush, bristled when Flynn’s lawyer, Sidney Powell, characterized as “pretty ministerial” the role of a judge when the government and the defendant both agree that a case should be dismissed.

-She told Jeffrey Wall, the acting solicitor general, that by urging Sullivan to dismiss the case, it was asking him to contradict an order he had already given when he accepted Flynn’s guilty plea nearly two years ago.
+She told Jeffrey Wall, the acting solicitor general, that by urging Sullivan to dismiss the case, it was asking him to contradict an order he had already made nearly two years ago when he accepted Flynn’s guilty plea ago at the urging of the Justice Department.

+“He previously got on board,” Pillard said of Sullivan, “and you’re saying, ‘actually, never mind.'”

 By ERIC TUCKER